Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 As of March 2026, Helixa indexes agents across multiple chains:

-The Agent Terminal supports chain-specific filtering, allowing users to discover agents on Base, Solana, or across all chains simultaneously.
+The Agent Terminal supports chain-specific filtering, allowing users to discover agents on Base, Ethereum, BSC, or across all chains simultaneously.
 Each agent displays a chain badge indicating its home network.

 The Solana Foundation's Agent Registry uses ERC-8004 as an interoperability standard, enabling cross-chain agent identity.
 Helixa indexes SATI-registered agents including their:

-Cross-chain agents receive scoring based on available data, with Base-native scoring factors (staking, soulbound, trait richness) available to agents that also hold a Helixa identity on Base.
+Cross-chain agents receive scoring based on available data, with Base-native enrichment such as transfer lock, Helixa metadata, and CredOracle publication available to agents that also hold a Helixa identity on Base.

 9. Platform Integration